egentry/gizmo-clustered-SNe/README.md

 I've also added a bunch of python scripts/jupyter notebooks to help generate initial conditions, add SN feedback particles, and visualize the results.
 If you're curious, you can check them out in the `scripts` directory.

 If you're wondering where to start, here are a few key files to look at:
+ - `scripts/generate_ICs.ipynb`.
+As the name suggests, it's the script that I use to generate the initial conditions for my simulations (uniform ISM, with/without magnetic fields, with varying box sizes and varying resolution).
+At the bottom it also has a section "What to do next?" which will help you get going.
- - Any of the `runs/*/inputs/*test*` files.
+ - Any of the `runs/*/inputs/*_loop-*` files.
 Those are qsub batch scripts.
  - Any of the `runs/*/inputs/*params.base` files.
-Files of those form are submitted as runtime parameter files for GIZMO.
+Files of this form are submitted as input runtime parameter files for GIZMO.
 (In practice I don't actually submit `*params.base` -- I use them to build `*params.restart` files, adjusting things like `InitCondFile`, `TimeBegin`, `TimeMax`, `TimeOfFirstSnapshot` and `TimeBetSnapshot` for the appropriate values at a given part of the simulation.)
- - `scripts/generate_ICs.ipynb`.
-As the name suggests, it's the script that I use to generate the initial conditions for my simulations (uniform ISM, with/without magnetic fields, with varying box sizes and varying resolution).
-At the bottom it also has a section "What to do next?" which will help you get going.